• Skip to primary navigation

 • Sugar- or honey.
 It only takes a teaspoon.
 You can leave it out if you don't want a sweetener.

-• Salt- This is used not only for flavor, but also keeps the yeast in check.
+• Salt- This is used not only for flavor but also to keep the yeast in check.

 • Instant Yeast